-Firm adjustment - distribution load shedding outages
+Firm adjustment - distribution outages

-AEMO adjusts for any significant load shedding outages (events affecting at least 20,000 customers during one of the annual peak demand days) that were not directed by AEMO.
-This could reflect).
+AEMO adjusts for any significant outages (events affecting at least 20,000 customers during one of the annual peak demand days).
 For example, lost customer load due to major storm related outages in the distribution network.
 Adjustments will be made for all half hours during these events including half hours where less than 20,000 customers were disconnected.

-For this adjustment, AEMO seeks to get an estimate of customers without power for the relevant period from the relevant NSP, or an estimate of the impact in MW directly if available.
+For this adjustment, AEMO seeks an estimate of customers without power for the relevant period from the relevant NSP, or an estimate of the impact in MW directly if available.

-If AEMO can only-can get an estimate of customers not supplied, this is translated into a MW impact using an assumed diversified customer demand of 2 kilowatts (kW) per customer, which reasonably reflects average customer load at time of maximum demand conditions.
-Table 1 below show an example.
+If AEMO can only get an estimate of customers not supplied, this is translated into a MW impact using an assumed diversified customer demand of 2 kilowatts (kW) per customer, which reasonably reflects average customer load at time of maximum demand conditions.
 The 2 kW/customer figure was obtained through a June 2020 survey of NSPs targeting average residential load at time of maximum demand (over a large geographical area); 2 kW was the average of the survey results.